vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tkgs-aria-integration.md

   - **Authentication:** It includes the necessary credentials, such as API keys, access tokens, or service accounts, to authenticate and authorize Aria Automation to access and manage resources in the cloud environment.
   - **Region/Zone/Location:** Depending on the cloud provider, the Cloud Account may also specify the geographic region or availability zone to direct resource provisioning.
   - **Networking Configuration:** It may include network settings and configurations relevant to the cloud environment, such as virtual network settings, subnets, and security groups.
   - **Resource Quotas:** Some cloud providers may have resource quotas and limits.
-The Cloud Account may include settings to enforce and manage these quotas to prevent overprovisioning.
+The Cloud Account may include settings to enforce and manage these quotas to prevent over provisioning.
 - **Resources:**  "Resources" refer to the various entities that can be provisioned and managed within the cloud environment.
 These resources can include virtual machines, storage volumes, networks, load balancers, security groups, kubernetes and other components that make up an application stack.
 Aria Automation allows you to define and manage these resources through blueprints and automation, enabling users to request and deploy them in a self-service manner.
 - **Project:** "Project" is a fundamental organizational construct used to manage and organize resources, policies, and permissions within the Aria Automation environment.
 A Project provides a logical boundary that allows administrators to control user access, enforce governance policies, and tailor the Aria Automation experience for specific environments or use cases. <br>
 Key aspects and functionalities of a Project in vRealize Automation include: <br>